 To help with the odor, you can equip the chute with a manual or automatic sanitizing solution.
 Dispensing disinfectant through an automated system would keep the chute clean.

-What are the Benefits of Construction Trash Chute?
+What are the Benefits of Garbage Chute for Construction Site?

-The two main reasons to have a trash chute are:
+The 2 main reasons to have a trash chute are:

 If you don’t have a chute, the workers may have to lower the debris out of the window or secure it before carting it down the elevators.
 This step would increase effort as well as time to just discard the waste.
 If there is a trash chute, the workers can just send it down the chute and discard it without wasting much time.